 I serve as the coordinator of the retreat program and campus minister for medical and allied health students.
 I received my Doctor of Physical Therapy degree from SLU.
 In addition, I was ordained a priest at College Church.
 True to my background, I enjoy watching, reading about and playing sports, especially soccer.
 Since I am from New Orleans, I am a huge Saints fan, but do not worry, I am a big Cardinals fan as well.
 Outside of sports, I enjoy watching movies, cooking and visiting with my family, friends and Jesuit brothers.

-I am thrilled to be working in Marguerite and Spring Halls and with campus ministry interns this year.
 I grew up in Cincinnati and began my journey at SLU as an undergrad when I studied psychology and theology.
 After a year as a campus ministry intern and a couple years working in a parish, I decided a career in campus ministry was the right path for me.
 I facilitate a Christian Learning Community and coordinate our monthly Taizé prayer service.
 When I'm not working, I love exploring the city on my bike, taking runs through Forest Park, getting coffee with friends, reading poetry, enjoying the local music scene and traveling all over the world.

 I'm a St. Louis native and overjoyed to be in my second year as a part of the campus ministry team, serving out of Reinert Hall.
 I am also on the leadership team for the Fresh Look retreat and the Connections retreat.
 I assist with weekly Reinert Hall Mass and am involved with the Ignatian Family Teach-In for Justice trip to our nation's capital.
 I also oversee the department's bereavement program.
 Prior to SLU, I worked for several years as a hospital chaplain.
 I enjoy mentoring and walking alongside college students through life, faith and servant leadership; I've long harbored admiration and respect for the ethos that permeates this campus community.
 Outside of work I enjoy cooking, hiking, music, reading, taking in concerts, landscaping, road trips, following St. Louis Cardinals baseball and hanging out with my wife and family.